-Launched by the U.S. Army in 1958, the Westford satellite used a unique concept to test the new undertaking of satellite communications from space.
-Once in space, the dispenser via a spring mechanism pushed the canister (this artifact), packed with thousands of tiny needles (dipoles), into orbit.
+Launched by the U.S. Air Force in 1963, the West Ford satellite used a unique concept to test the new undertaking of communications from space.
+Once in space, the dispenser via a spring mechanism pushed the canister (this artifact), packed with millions of tiny needles (dipoles), into orbit.
 The needles in the canister slowly separated and formed a ring around the Earth.
 Antennas on the ground bounced radio signals off the ring of needles to communicate.

 The museum's satellite is a prototype.